qwertzalcoatl/macos-icon-generator/README.md

 ## Credit and Inspiration

-This implementation is based on the outstanding work done by Liam Rosenfeld, as detailed in his blog post ["My Quest for the Apple Icon Shape"](https://liamrosenfeld.com/posts/apple-icon-shape/).
+This implementation is based on the outstanding work done by Liam Rosenfeld, as detailed in his blog post ["My Quest for the Apple Icon Shape"][https://liamrosenfeld.com/posts/apple-icon-shape/](https://liamrosenfeld.com/posts/apple_icon_quest/)).
 Liam's work in reverse-engineering the exact mathematics behind macOS app icons is truly impressive.
+He has build his own Icon generator, but I couldn't access it at the time of writing this.

-If you're interested in the deep dive into the geometry and math behind these icons, I highly recommend reading Liam's original post.
+In any case, if you're interested in the deep dive into the geometry and math behind these icons, I highly recommend reading Liam's original post.

 ## Why This Exists